Summer Program for Middle School Girls

 July 21 - July 25, 2014

-Join us for an exciting summer engineering program designed for female students currently in 5th - 7th grades who want to learn more about the role engineers and engineering play in our lives.
+We've just completed an exciting summer engineering program designed for female students entering 6th - 8th grades who want to learn more about the role engineers and engineering play in our lives.
 This program is aimed at fostering female students' interest in engineering as an innovative, creative, and exciting field that shapes our lives.
 Students will engage in hands-on learning experiences in all areas of engineering designed to nurture their natural curiosity and will apply their creativity to solve engineering design challenges.

 Engineering unleashes the spirit of innovation.
 Engineers constantly discover ways to improve our lives.
 Engineers help shape the future.
 Exploring engineering when in middle school gives opportunities for students to experience first-hand how science, technology, engineering, and mathematics can impact real-life challenges.
 According to the National Science Foundation, only 11% of women in the United States are employed as engineers.

 Baskin Girls in Engineering @ Cabrillo College hopes to inspire female students to explore all fields of engineering: civil, structural, mechanical, aerospace, aeronautical, biomedical, electrical, software, computer, industrial, and chemical.

 We hope to foster their natural curiosity and encourage the spirit of innovation needed to engage with the many challenges of our time.

 Female students living in Santa Cruz County currently in 5th, 6th, or 7th grade.
 Students who have already particpated in Baskin Girls in Engineering @ Cabrillo are not eligible to apply again.

 Participants attend a attend a 5 day long hands-on workshop on the Aptos campus of Cabrillo College in the summer from 9:00 a.m. to 3:00 p.m.
 Transportation is provided.